 fundamental movement/gross motor skills with a focus on a variety of individual

 and team sports.
-Major events on our PE calendar include the annual Junior
+Major events on our HPE calendar include the annual Junior

 and Senior Track and Field carnival in Term 2/3 and the Interhouse Swimming